pvico/grbl32/README.md

 |    GND     |    GND    |
 |    VCC     |    3.3    |

-* Only connect VCC if the Blue Pill is not powered by the ST-LINK
+* Only connect VCC when the Blue Pill is not powered by the ST-LINK or any other device
 * Connect VCC to 3.3V of the Blue Pill **only if the jumper on the USB to FTDI adapter is on 3.3V!**
 * If the jumper is on 5V or if the adapter has no 3.3V jumper, **connect VCC to 5V of the Blue Pill**.
 (The Blue Pill has an on-board 3.3V regulator)
 * **NEVER CONNECT A PIN OF THE BLUE PILL TO 5V, the only exception is the 5V pin**